Dwyane Wade Visited Florida's Stoneman Douglas School After One Of The Students Killed Was Buried In His Jersey

 NBA star Dwyane Wade of the Miami Heat stopped by Florida's Marjory Stoneman Douglas High School on Wednesday to speak with students there who have been organizing for gun control since the Valentine's Day school shooting.

-One of the 17 students killed, Joaquin Oliver, was a big fan of Wade's and was buried in his No. 3 jersey.
+One of the 17 people killed, Joaquin Oliver, was a big fan of Wade's and was buried in his No. 3 jersey.

 Wade has dedicated the rest of his season to Oliver's memory.